Latest Obamacare legal knot won't be easy to untangle

+* Initiated negotiations with Modern State Management Limited to acquire its 39pct equity stake in Mulpha Argyle Property (MAPSB)

-NEW YORK U.S. judges have their work cut out for them untangling a legal knot created on Tuesday when two federal appeals courts released conflicting rulings hours apart going to the heart of the role the federal government will play in Obamacare.
+NEW YORK, July 22 U.S. judges have their work cut out for them untangling a legal knot created on Tuesday when two federal appeals courts released conflicting rulings hours apart going to the heart of the role the federal government will play in Obamacare.

 The latest conservative challenge to President Barack Obama's healthcare overhaul will not necessarily land in the U.S. Supreme Court, although it could end up there as soon as this year if the two lower courts go on disagreeing.